Giswater/giswater_qgis_plugin/dbmodel/MAINTENANCE.md

 | storage-api | (storage backend only) | `STORAGE_API_MIN_VERSION` |

-`gw_plus_plugin` has **two independent gates**: the plus-api peer check for plus features, and the base `giswater_qgis_plugin` tier-1 DB handshake for everything else.
+`gw_plus_plugin` has **two independent gates**: the plus-api peer check for plus features, and the base `plugin` tier-1 DB handshake for everything else.
 Both must pass for plus features to load.

 **Out of scope here** (own maintenance docs, not dbmodel CI): FROST / IoT ingest, ts-engine, scada, grafana alerts, the `twin` model, calibrador, crone internals, the `audit` schema, the `gis` DB beyond ws/ud, and file formats like `.dat`.